 Special Needs Assistant

 Beverley is from Leixlip, Co Kildare.
-She is one of our new Special Needs Assistants, joining our Lucan CNS team in September 2018.
+She is one of our Special Needs Assistants, joining Lucan CNS in April 2018.
 Beverley received her Special Needs Assistant Fetac Level 5 Qualification with Distinction.

 Beverley lived in the USA for a number of years working as an au pair for numerous families.
 She is a dedicated mother to 3 school going children and for the last 15 years, she has gained vast experience in childcare, minding over 10 children from infants to 8 years of age.

-Beverley has a passion for working with children and is looking forward to being part of an integrated team within Lucan CNS.
-She will be working in the Centre for Specialised Education with a great team of people who encourage and support the children to become independent and reach their individual potential.
+Beverley has a passion for working with children and is looking forward to being part of a wonderful and caring team within Lucan CNS.